Badge of Honor of the TUD

 v.l.n.r.
 Kanzler, Prof. Christoph Haberstroh, Rektorin

 Prof. Dr. Christoph Haberstroh has been Head of TUD Cryotechnology of the current Schaufler Chair of Refrigeration, Cryogenics and Compressor Technology at TUD since 1996 and has since then acquired countless direct industry, EU and DFG projects.
 Since his appointment, Prof. Haberstroh has enriched the Chair with his professional expertise beyond the expected level.
 His specialist background in physics and the application of physical laws and analytics to the engineering sciences is particularly noteworthy.
-The combination of basic scientific research with application in the field of engineering quickly led to the national and international recognition of his person, the Chair and thus the TUD.
+The combination of basic scientific research with application in the field of engineering quickly led to national and international recognition of his person, the Chair and thus the TUD.
 It is thanks to Prof. Haberstroh's foresight that he ensured that the TUD's first helium liquefaction plant was designed and built in 1994, the year he took up his post, which supplied large parts of the TUD's research infrastructure and external research institutions with liquefied helium for almost three decades.
 Due to the growing demand and the research questions formulated by Prof. Haberstroh regarding the optimization of helium liquefaction, storage and transfer to the end user, he wrote a DFG large-scale equipment proposal and thus raised the necessary funds for the construction of a new helium liquefaction plant.
 Prof. Haberstroh also has outstanding knowledge in the fields of cryogenic hydrogen technology and the liquefaction of helium and the associated processes, machines and measurement technology.
 Both industry and other research groups worldwide value his expertise beyond all measure.
 His commitment goes far beyond that of a team leader and associate professor in every respect.
 He has strengthened the visibility of the TUD in the field of cryogenics and improved research opportunities in this research area across faculty boundaries in the best sense of our 'Collaborative University'.

 Dipl.-Ing.
 Christoph Peukert